 After subcutaneous administration, the effective t1/2 of tocilizumab in pJIA patients is up to 10 days for patients < 30 kg (162 mg subcutaneous Q3W) and up to 7 days for patients ≥ 30 kg (162 mg subcutaneous Q2W) during a dosing interval at steady-state.
 Following intravenous administration, tocilizumab undergoes biphasic elimination from the circulation.
 The total clearance of tocilizumab was concentration-dependent and is the sum of the linear and non-linear clearance.
 The linear clearance was estimated as a parameter in the population pharmacokinetic analysis and was 6.25 mL/h.
 The concentration-dependent non-linear clearance plays a major role at low tocilizumab concentrations.
 Once the non-linear clearance pathway is saturated, at higher tocilizumab concentrations, clearance is mainly determined by the linear clearance.

+Subcutaneous use

 GCA patients

-Subcutaneous use

 The PK of tocilizumab in GCA patients were determined using a population PK model from an analysis dataset composed of 149 GCA patients treated with 162 mg subcutaneous every week or 162 mg subcutaneous every other week.
 The developed model had the same structure as the population PK model developed earlier based on data from RA patients (see Table 10).